jiwon887/jiwon887.github.io/content/en/skill/slide.md

 content:
   slides:
     - title: C
-      content: Since I trust you as a programmer, just go ahead and handle the programming
+      content: 'Since I trust you as a programmer, just go ahead and handle the programming'
       align: center
       background:
         position: right